xbeat/Machine-Learning/README.md

 Tensors are the fundamental data structure in PyTorch, representing multi-dimensional arrays.
 They are similar to NumPy arrays but can be used on GPUs for accelerated computing.
 Let's create a simple tensor and explore its properties.

+## Boosting Coffee Shop Sales with Statistical Power Analysis

+Statistical Power Analysis Setup

+Statistical power analysis requires careful setup of experiment parameters and hypotheses testing.
+We'll create a class to handle the basic calculations for the Bean of Ice coffee shop case study, including effect size, sample size, and power calculations.

 ## Python vs C++ Comparing Basic Syntax and Data Types

 Python Variables